Return To Campus Plan

 I missed a test (or classes) yesterday (or a few days ago).
 Can you write me a note?
 My teacher requires one if I miss class.

 We do not provide excuses for missed classes.
 It is expected that you discuss your absences with your professors.
-If verification is needed that you sought medical treatment, we will write a note stating you were seen in the clinic, but this is not an excuse for class, the Gathering, or any other function with required attendance.
+If verification is needed that you sought medical treatment, we will supply you with a receipt of your visit showing you were seen in the clinic, this is not an excuse for class, the Gathering, or any other function with required attendance.
 If you are diagnosed with an illness that is expected to keep you out of classes for an extended time (i.e. mono), we will notify all of your professors through the provost office.

 What will it cost for a student to see the nurse practitioner?

-A nurse practitioner visit is $20.
+A nurse practitioner visit is $25 which includes your consultation, point of care testing and other counter medications if applicable.
 If you need imaging or lab work done, you are responsible for these costs.

 Do I need to make an appointment?

-A nurse practitioner is a registered nurse with a master’s degree and advanced clinical training.
-Nurse practitioners function as health care providers and are able to provide the following types of services:
+A nurse practitioner or a physician assistant is a mid-level healthcare provider with a master’s degree and advanced clinical training.
+Health care providers and are able to provide the following types of services:

 These are health links to outside sources which are reputable and for information purposes only.
 The inclusion on the LUHS website does not reflect an endorsement and cannot substitute for individual medical attention.